Conditions of Use

 - Download, fill in, print and sign the Delay Compensation Request application form (see below).

-- Enclose your original Eurail or Interrail Pass with the form.
+- Enclose your original Eurail or Interrail Pass and any relevant reservations with the form.

 - Enclose your original Eurail or Interrail Pass Cover with the Travel Report duly filled in.